This post may contain affiliate links.

 Friendship bracelets are that classic summer camp craft that you’ll want to make all year long!
 Whether you loved making them as a kid or are learning to make them for the first time, this easy DIY tutorial will teach you everything you need to know about making friendship bracelets.

 Making friendship bracelets is a fun DIY craft project because it’s easy to learn, easy to take with you anywhere, and easy to share with your friends.
 It’s definitely one of those “rites of passage” activities that we all do at sleepovers and summer camps.
-Plus, they make great gifts for your best friends!
+Plus, matching bracelets make great gifts for your best friends!

 Once you learn the basic techniques, check out these easy friendship bracelet patterns.
 From simple braids to fancy diamond patterns, there’s no limit to the beautiful friendship bracelets you can create!

 Gather Your Supplies

 You don’t need a lot to get started making fun friendship bracelets.
 All you need is some embroidery floss, and something to hold your bracelet still while you make the knots.
-Here are favorite tried-and-true supplies:
+Here are our favorite tried-and-true supplies:

 Start with the 4 Basic Knots

 Even the most sophisticated friendship bracelets are tied with the same simple knots.

 There are four basic friendship bracelet knots that you need to learn.
-Once you learn the right knots, you’ll be able to make and design your own friendship bracelets with ease.
+Once you learn the right knots, you’ll be able to make and design your own BFF bracelets with ease.

 Each of the four knots is composed of two half knots – called half-hitches.
 The four basic friendship bracelet knots use two half-hitches stacked together in different combinations.